karloscarweber/mage/readme.md

 Run `zig run src/main.zig`.

 ## Running the tests
-Run `zig build test` to run the tests.
+Run `zig build tests` to run the tests.
 Add a file to the tests by importing it into `tests.zig`.
 Run an individual file: `zig test src/filename.zig`.